 On November 1, 2021, we borrowed the full \$4.7 billion under the unsecured term loan to fund a portion of the cash consideration for the acquisition of Mailchimp.
 Under this agreement, we may, subject to certain customary conditions, on one or more occasions, increase commitments under the term loan in an amount not to exceed \$400 million in the aggregate through November 1, 2024.
-The term loan accrued interest at rates that were equal to, at our election, either (i) the alternate base rate plus a margin that ranges from 0.625% to 1.125%.
+The term loan accrued interest at rates that were equal to, at our election, either (i) the alternate base rate plus a margin that ranges from 0.0% to 0.125%, or (ii) the Secured Overnight Finance Rate (SOFR) plus a margin that ranges from 0.625% to 1.125%.
 Actual margins under either election were based on our senior debt credit ratings.
-In September 2023, we repaid the outstanding balance under the term loan with the proceeds from the 2023 Notes and operating cash, and at October 31, 2023, there was no balance outstanding.
+In September 2023, we repaid the outstanding balance under the term loan with the proceeds from the 2023 Notes and operating cash, and at January 31, 2024, there was no balance outstanding.

 Under the 2021 Credit Facility, we may increase commitments under the unsecured revolving credit facility in an amount not to exceed \$250 million in the aggregate and may extend the maturity date up to two times, subject to customary conditions including lender approval.
-Advances under the unsecured revolving credit facility accrue interest at rates that are equal to, at our election, either (i) the alternate base rate plus a margin that ranges from 0.0% to 0.1%, or (ii) SOFR) plus a margin that ranges from 0.69% to 1.1%.
-Actual margins under either election will be based on our senior debt credit facility.
+Advances under the unsecured revolving credit facility accrue interest at rates that are equal to, at our election, either (i) the alternate base rate plus a margin that ranges from 0.0% to 0.1%, or (ii) SOFR plus a margin that ranges from 0.69% to 1.1%.
+Actual margins under either election will be based on our senior debt credit ratings.
+At January 31, 2024, no amounts were outstanding under the unsecured revolving credit facility.
 We monitor counterparty risk associated with the institutional lenders that are providing the credit facility.

 The 2021 Credit Facility includes customary affirmative and negative covenants, including financial covenants that require us to maintain a ratio of total gross debt to annual earnings before interest, taxes, depreciation, and amortization (EBITDA) of not greater than 3.25 to 1.00 and a ratio of annual EBITDA to annual interest expense of not less than 3.00 to 1.00 as of the last day of each fiscal quarter.
-As of October 31, 2023, we were compliant with all required covenants.
+As of January 31, 2024, we were compliant with all required covenants.